Remaining an eternal student was the key to Andoni’s success

 At the point in time when he was taking his university course in Advertising and Public Relations, a communications transformation was underway; social media was booming.
 ‘I became fascinated by how large brands were connecting to end consumers and all the techniques that existed to publicise their products.’

 He acknowledges that he was a bit lost when he got his degree, ‘but I saw there were opportunities in the digital environment that made me extremely curious, although I lacked expertise and knowledge’.
 After he finished his studies, he took a course by Google Digital Workshop on digital marketing, which he had heard about through his university.
 ‘It was an introductory course that helped you to understand what this new world was all about’, and it motivated Andoni to continue this personal learning process, even after he graduated.

-For a young student, the fact that the course was free drew him in, but within only a month it had actually helped him to set upon his future career path, making a leap forward, both professionally and in his personal life.
+For a young student, the fact that the course was free of charge drew him in, but within only a month it had actually helped him to set upon his future career path, making a leap forward, both professionally and in his personal life.
 ‘Thanks to the course, I knew that I wanted to specialise in digital marketing.
 In the theory classes I learned about everything from metrics to sector terminology, and it helped me to feel more motivated to keep learning and developing in this sector.’